HOW TO GET BIGGER SHOULDERS

 HEAVY LIFT: PUSH PRESS

-In an effort to move as much weight as possible, you’ll be using a lot more than just your shoulders.
-Here you are not just working your deltoids but also the triceps, chest, core and even legs.
+In an effort to move as much weight as possible, you’ll be using a lot more than just your shoulder muscles.
+Here you are not just working your deltoids but also the upper arm (triceps), chest, core and even legs.
 You’ll likely use a large amount of momentum to move the weight as well.

-While this is an effective way to build your overall functional strength, it tends to not work so well if you want to increase the size and strength of your delts specifically.
+While this is an effective way to build bigger and stronger shoulders overall, it tends to not work so well if you want to increase the size and strength of your delts specifically.

-Is it possible to increase your strength on this exercise, and therefore make your shoulders bigger over time?
+Is it possible to increase your strength on this exercise, and therefore build more muscular shoulders over time?

 But it would require a lot of step by step, small increases in the weight you’re lifting to be able to improve your strength in this exercise.